jgarff/rpi_ws281x/README.md

     blacklist snd_bcm2835

+If the audio device is still loading after blacklisting, you may also need to comment it out in the /etc/modules file.

 Some distributions use audio by default, even if nothing is being played.
 If audio is needed, you can use a USB audio device instead.